Sverre Hansen (athlete)

-Sverre Hansen (12 November 1899 – 25 February 1991) was a Norwegian long jumper.
+Sverre Hilmar Hansen (12 November 1899 – 25 February 1991) was a Norwegian long jumper, who competed at the Olympic Games.

+Career

+Hansen was Norwegian champion in long jump in 1921–1924.
+He finished second behind Pierre Lewden in the high jump event and second behind fellow Norwegian Charles Hoff in the long jump evvent at the British 1922 AAA Championships.

 At the 1924 Summer Olympics he won a bronze medal with a jump of 7.26 metres.
-He became Norwegian champion in long jump in 1921-1924.
 His personal best jump was 7.285 metres, achieved in August 1924 in Kristiania.